Is Momentum Scalar Or Vector

 Introduction: Defining Momentum

 Understanding this vector nature is crucial for predicting the outcome of collisions and interactions between objects.
-A change in momentum requires a force, and the direction of the force plays a pivotal role in altering both the magnitude and direction of the momentum.
+A change in momentum requires a force, and the direction of the force plays a important role in altering both the magnitude and direction of the momentum.

 Linear Momentum: A Deep Dive into Vector Nature